• Skip to primary navigation

 Need more goat information?
 Check out this Goat Raising Basics.

 One additional goat medical supply that you might want to keep on hand (especially if you will have babies often) is a coccidia medication.
-Coccidia can be treated easily, but if not dealt with can be deadly.
+Coccidia in goats can be treated easily, but if not dealt with can be deadly.
 We like to use Baycox as a preventative for kids.

 These are our 5 must have goat medical supplies.
 What do you always have on hand to keep your goats healthy?